mozilla/addons-server/docs/topics/development/building_and_running_services.md

    - **Overview**: BuildKit is a modern Docker image builder that enhances performance, scalability, and extensibility.
 It allows for parallel build steps, caching, and improved efficiency.
    - **Driver**: BuildKit uses a driver model to execute builds, with the `docker` driver being the default.
    We use the `docker` driver to build our images as it is the fastest and fits the criteria for our project.
+   We have used the `docker-container` driver in the past, but it is slower due to transferring files in and out of the build container.
+   The docker driver is slightly slower at rebuilding cached layers but makes up for the difference by building the layers where they are stored, on the host.

 2. **Bake**:
    - **Overview**: Docker Bake is a tool for defining and executing complex build workflows.
 It simplifies multi-platform builds and allows for more granular control over the build process.